giellalt/lang-vro/vro.md

 petmä+V:pettä

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/verbs_newwords.lexc](http://github.com/giellalt/lang-vro/blob/main/../src/fst/stems/verbs_newwords.lexc)</small>This is where new words are added as lexc entries before they are
+<small>This (part of) documentation was generated from [src/fst/stems/verbs_newwords.lexc](https://github.com/giellalt/lang-vro/blob/main/src/fst/stems/verbs_newwords.lexc)</small>

+---

-added to the xml source files. hanśa+N:hanśa N_1HANS1A "" ;
+This is where new words are added as lexc entries before they are added to the xml source files. hanśa+N:hanśa N_1HANS1A "" ;